syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### Export all columns in one page

-Gets or sets a value indicating whether all the columns should be fitted on a page or not.
-To export all the columns in one page, set the`DataGridPdfExportingOption.CanFitAllColumnsInOnePage` property to `true`.
+Gets or sets a value indicating whether all the columns should be fitted on a page.
+To export all the columns in one page, set the `DataGridPdfExportingOption.CanFitAllColumnsInOnePage` property to `true`.

 {% tabs %}
 {% highlight c# %}